Philip Charles Sidney, 1st Baron De L'Isle and Dudley of Penshurst1

 Admiral Lord John Frederick Halyburton was born on 15 August 1799.1 He was the son of George Gordon, 9th Marquess of Huntly and Catherine Cope.1 He married Lady Augusta Fitz-Clarence, daughter of William IV Hanover, King of the United Kingdom and Dorothea Bland, on 24 August 1854.2 He died on 29 September 1878 at age 79, without issue.2

-He was given the name of John Frederick Gordon at birth.1 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.).1 He held the office of Member of Parliament (M.P.).1
+He was given the name of John Frederick Gordon at birth.1 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.)1 He held the office of Member of Parliament (M.P.)1

 Citations